wiredprotocol7/Dynamic_programmingrep/README.md

 # Dynamic_programmingrep
-Based on lectures by Aditya Veram
+Based on lectures by Aditya Verma